vegassith/overtime-app/README.md

 - ~~Block Non admin users and guest users~~
 - ~~Email Summary to mangers for approval~~
 - ~~Needs to be documented if employee did not log an overtime~~
+- Create audit log for each text message
+- Need to update end_date when confirmed
 ## UI:
 - ~~Boostrap -> formatting~~
 - ~~Icons from Font Awesome~~